justin73/calculator_project/README.md

 Exisiting bugs:
-  1. parenthese calculation:  exisiting bug which is when the value inside parenthese is negative, then it fails
-  2. since validation is not done yet, so for parenthese calculation, there are some non-valid format still allowed
+  1. since validation is not done yet, so for parenthese calculation, there are some non-valid format still allowed

-Needs to imporve:
- UI, interaction as well as aesthetics...

-Thoughts:
-   Life is not complete without libraries....
-LOL